Saskatoon Board of Police Commissioners:

 The Public Complaints Commission is a five-person, non-police body appointed by the Saskatchewan government.
 It is responsible for ensuring that both the public and the police receive a fair and thorough investigation of a complaint against the police or an investigation of a possible criminal offence by a police officer.
 Additional information is available here.

-At the October 19 Meeting, the Saskatoon Police Commission will be discussing:· Review of Unfounded SPS Sexual Assault Files 2011-2016
+At the October 19 Meeting, the Saskatoon Police Commission discussed:· Review of Unfounded SPS Sexual Assault Files 2011-2016

 · Use of Force Analysis / Training Initiatives